pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 # PARAGON UNITS:
+Only show up in the shop after turn 6.
+There is a maximum of 1 paragon unit for each army.

+- SAIYO:  Turn start:  Steals 10% HP from all non-[color] units
+- SORCIO:  Turn start:  Steals 15% SORC from all non-[color] units
-- SAIYO:  On buy, steals all abilities from [color] units
+- CELESTION:  On buy: copies all abilities from [color] units
+- MYTHRUNE:  Has 36 inventory slots.
+Turn start: Gives 5 free [color] items
+- ZEPHYR:  During battle, mimic all [color] unit abilities when executed
+- HIVESWARM:  On buy:  Duplicates all [color] units with 70% stat reduction

 ### ITEM IDEAS: